 We’re very proud of the caliber of TangoIntensivo™ Assistants!
-All are high-level local BsAs dancers you’ll be rotating among to train our curriculum during our program/s.
-The core of this group has evolved over 59 week-long sessions we’ve successfully delivered in under 15 years.
+All are high-level local BsAs dancers you’ll be rotating among to train our curriculum every day and all week long during our program/s.
+The core of this group has evolved over 61 week-long sessions we’ve successfully delivered in just under 18 years.
 They have evolved into a powerful, experienced team dedicated to facilitating, nurturing and expanding your tango under Luciana’s guidance and direction.

 Our Assistants are functioning as Luciana’s extensions, providing you with the ineffable experience of what it’s like to partner with tango dancers who train and dance at THE highest level of social dancing.
-We’ve greatly enjoyed our experiences with them over the years and we know you’re in for a treat, getting to spend so much time dancing with them.
+We’ve greatly enjoyed our experiences with them over the years and we know you’re in for a treat to spend so much time dancing with them.
 They enjoy the opportunity to work with you, too.
-Please be alert to the fact that they are carefully directed to train with you in a very particular way to maximize your experience, including respecting your needs on multiple levels during our sessions.
-We urge you to reciprocate by respecting their privacy during breaks or if you encounter them at outside dance events.
+Please understand they are directed to train with you to maximize your experience, including respecting your learning needs during our sessions.
+We urge you to reciprocate by respecting their privacy during breaks or if you encounter them at other dance events.

 A Word About Tips For Luciana & the Assistants

 In response to requests from appreciative students eager to express their gratitude through tips at the close of every TangoIntensivo™ program we’ve hosted (61 completed so far and still counting), we’ve established a VOLUNTARY protocol to facilitate tip distribution.
 On the final day of each session, you will have the opportunity to tip in an organized, discreet and courteous way.
 The question always arises about an appropriate amount.
 Bottom line: let your heart be your guide but we note BsAs services (taxi’s, waiters, etc.) typically expect a 10% tip.
 For extraordinary service, more is always appreciated!